 Affair with a boy-toy squatting-in-Brixton period.
 Met him through Marianne.
 Or was it Nico?

-“Anita, would you get the fuck in?
+“Anita, would you get the hell in?
 We’re on Avenue C for god sakes!”

 “Shut up, Richard, this young bloke wants to take my picture and we’ve got nothing to worry it, anyway.
 Bobbies can’t search limos without a search warrant–they’re considered private property!
 Jesus, are you stupid?”